rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

 Congrats you just finished creating the Mender Server on Google Cloud Platform.

-##### Hosted Mender Service
+_Hosted Mender Service_

 The above steps are for self-managed Open Source Mender Management Server on GCP, Mender also provides fully managed [Hosted Mender service](https://mender.io/signup) .

 The next section describes how to use a Yocto Project image for a raspberry Pi3 device.

-##### Working with pre-built Mender Yocto Images
+## Imaging device with pre-built Mender Yocto Images

 This section outlines the steps  involved in configuring and working directly with provided pre-built images.

 If you would like to learn how to build your own images on GCE with Yocto, see these [extra instructions](https://github.com/Kcr19/community/tree/master/tutorials/mender_gcp_ota_demo/image).

-Using an existing "cloud api shell" environment clone the source repository for this tutorial.
+Using the existing Cloud Shell environment clone the source repository for this tutorial.

 ```
 git clone https://github.com/Kcr19/community.git
 ```

-We are now going to update the prebuilt image with some configuration specific for your project.
+You now will update the prebuilt image with some configuration specific for your project.

 ```
 bash community/tutorials/mender_gcp_ota_demo/image/update-image.sh
 ```

-This will take a couple minutes to pull the default image, update with configuration to your project, and then upload it back to a bucket.
+This will take a couple minutes to pull the default image, update with configuration for your project, and then upload it back to one of the buckets you created earlier.

 To flash this image, we need to switch back to your local machine.

 You can use gsutil on your machine as suggested by the update script's output, or download this updated image from the console from the [storage browser](https://console.cloud.google.com/storage/browser); it will be in the {project}-mender-builds folder.

-###### Provisioning a new device (Writing the image to Raspberry Pi3 device)
+### Provisioning a new device (Writing the image to Raspberry Pi3 device)

 Note: You may also want to use the [Etcher](https://etcher.io/) GUI tool instead of the dd command line tool outlined below.